libevm/website/source/_posts/simpfi-origins-irenedao.md

 - Did they get her permission?
 - Or was it a execute first, ask for forgiveness later sort of deal?

 I also knew that to get her attention, I would need to be a bit loud.
-From experience, ["learning in public"](https://www.libevm.com/2021/12/18/yulp-smart-contract-dev/) generated a lot of noise on the bird bird app, so I thought, why couldn't I do the same with simping?
+From experience, ["learning in public"](https://www.libevm.com/2021/12/18/yulp-smart-contract-dev/) generated a lot of noise on the blue bird app, so I thought, why couldn't I do the same with simping?
 And so, "simp in public" I did.

 I started by [enquiring more](https://twitter.com/libevm/status/1481220818961338368) about the sticker packs from the tiny "so-col" logo at the bottom: